 We imagine you have your favourites, and if you’re someone who says they don’t like wine, well to that we say you just haven’t found a bottle of the good stuff that you like yet.
 Keep searching dear friend.
-But for those who love a tipple, keeping your reserves topped up has never been easier thanks to online wine merchants.
+But for those who love a tipple, keeping your reserves topped up has never been easier thanks to Australian online wine stores.

 Being able to kick back on the computer – with a glass of wine in hand, naturally – to browse the virtual shelves of your local bottle shop or an independent retailer that prides itself on more exclusive releases.
-Whether you’re a Pinot Noir snob, maniacal about Merlot or a sucker for a Sauvignon, we’ve rounded up the very best online stores for you to fulfil your wine
+Whether you’re a Pinot Noir snob, maniacal about Merlot or a sucker for a Sauvignon, we’ve rounded up the very best Australian online wine stores for you to fulfil your wine

 BWS stores can be found all over Australia, but it's the online store you'll want to become a regular at.
 Wines are broken down into clearly labelled categories and you're even provided with a colour scale that could potentially help you discover something totally brand new to tantalise your taste buds.
 A thorough sparking and champagne section will be your best friend when the time comes to celebrate and anything you buy will gift you points that can be redeemed at Woolworth's supermarkets.

 Langton's describes itself as "Australia's leading fine wine marketplace".
 No bottom of the barrel bargains to be had here, then.
 If, however, you know your grapes and vintages, visiting Langton's will be akin to a kid in a candy store.
 Any wine you choose comes with some reading material, telling you how it came to be, and you're able to filter results by region and sub-region to help find something truly exceptional.
 You can even find rare and limited edition releases in the online auction house that could provide the missing piece to your ever expanding collection.